 - 1. Click the System tab and select Security > Encryption Schemes from the navigation tree. - 2.
 Select the scheme listed and click Edit. - 3.
-Follow the steps below as appropriate: - It is not recommended practice for enterprise customers operating at scale to store the encryption scheme keys in the database.
+Follow the steps below as appropriate:

 \not A copy of each key must be backed up in a secure location.